-In the Diocese of Exeter, the ministry is overseen by Annie Jeffries, who is an Anna Chaplain herself and Dr Jon Curtis, the Diocesan Lay Discipleship Advisor.
+In the Diocese of Exeter, the ministry is overseen by Annie Jefferies, who is an Anna Chaplain herself and Dr Jon Curtis, the Diocesan Lay Discipleship Advisor.

 The ministry is part of our commitment to serve people over 60.

-If you would like to find out more about Anna Chaplaincy and how you might become involved, please contact email by email or phone the Diocese of Exeter Mission and Ministry team on 01392 294973.
+If you would like to find out more about Anna Chaplaincy and how you might become involved, please contact Annie Jefferies by email or phone the Diocese of Exeter Mission and Ministry team on 01392 294973.